iamsmai/suh/README.md

 SUH is a cool Flutter mobile app where you can send messages to your friends!
 I mean your fam!

+To run, clone this repo, cd into it, make sure Flutter is installed correctly by checking `flutter doctor`, open an emulator of your choice, and `flutter run`

 ## Suh App Schema

 ### User